OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Experiments

 We also include the prediction results of our ablation models to demonstrate how the NLI module contributes to the final type assignment.
 We utilize a simple type mapping to evaluate our ensembled BERT Cloze Prompting module.
 Figure \ref{fig:Ablation} shows the results of ablation studies on the test set of the Ontonotes dataset.
 We compared the \our full model with various ablations and variations.
-We find that direct prompting\textbackslash NLI performs the worst while leveraging parsed head words further improves the recall.
-Utilizing the NLI module results in a worse recall but significantly improves the precision of the framework.
+We find that direct prompting performs the worst whereas including parsed head words further improves the recall.
+Including the NLI module significantly improves the precision of the framework as we are able to leverage the type hierarchy to consolidate the fine-grained type that best represents the initial candidates.
 Furthermore, we include Table \ref{tab:AblationTypeAlignment} to examine alternative embedding approaches for the high-level type assignment.
-As we rely on the surface-level information from the candidate type set, we find the one with word2vec embeddings performs the best.
+When performing high-level type assignment, we aim to leverage the surface-level information of the candidate type set to select the high-level type that is most conceptually similar.
+As a result, we find the one with word2vec embeddings performs better than BERT\cite{devlin-etal-2019-bert} and RoBERTa\cite{roberta} which incorporate the semantic context of a word in the sentence.